yavuzoz/k8s-expressjs-mongodb-app/README.md

 ![project image4](kube/project-image/endepods.png)

 Happy Coding! 🚀

-Thank you for exploring our Kubernetes project.
-We hope you find it insightful and useful.
-If you have any questions, feedback, or ideas for improvement, feel free to reach out.
-Remember: "Legends never die, they just update !"
+"Legends never die, they just update !"

 Happy coding, and may your Kubernetes journey be smooth and successful!